openvinotoolkit/openvino/docs/gapi/face_beautification.md

     return (src - (laplacian * strength));
 }
 ```
-Note that the code snipped above is a regular C++ function defined with G-API types.
-Users can write functions like this to simplify graph construction; when called, this function just puts the relevant nodes to the pipeline it is used in.
+Notice that the snipped above code is a regular C++ function defined with G-API types.
+Users can write functions like that to simplify graph construction.
+When called, this function just puts the relevant nodes to the pipeline it is used in.

 ## Custom Operations
-The face beautification graph is using custom operations extensively.
-This chapter focuses on the most interesting kernels, refer to G-API Kernel API for general information on defining operations and implementing kernels in G-API.
+The face beautification graph uses custom operations extensively.
+This chapter focus on the most interesting kernels.
+For information on defining operations and implementing kernels in G-API refer to [G-API Kernel API](kernel_api.md).

 ### Face detector post-processing
 A face detector output is converted to an array of faces with the following kernel: